-A 1951 drip painting by Jackson Pollock sold for $40.4 million at Sotheby’s (BID) in New York tonight, setting an auction record for the Abstract Expressionist artist (1912-1956).
+A 1951 drip painting by Jackson Pollock sold for $40.4 million at Sotheby’s (BID:US) in New York tonight, setting an auction record for the Abstract Expressionist artist (1912-1956).

 It was soon topped by Mark Rothko’s “No. 1 (Royal Red and Blue),” which sold for $75.1 million, against the presale estimate of $35 million to $50 million.
 Rothko’s auction record of $86.9 million was set at Christie’s in May.

 Pollock’s “Number 4” was consigned by Sidney Kohl, co- founder of closely held finance firm Alliant Co., and his wife, Dorothy.
 It had a presale estimate of $25 million to $35 million.

 It was bought by a client represented by Lisa Dennison, Sotheby’s chairman of North and South America.
 The price smashed Pollock’s previous auction record established only six months ago when “Number 28” (1956) from the estate of collector David Pincus sold for $23 million at Christie’s.

 The painting is a maze of color and movement, layered all over with red, blue, yellow, green and ochre oil paint, cloudy aluminum paint, and spidery drips of black enamel.